 Isn’t food the best thing about Vietnam?
 Let a varied mouthwatering menu on a food tour in Ho Chi Minh redeem your long voyage.
 Or if you’re just so keen to ride your way through the city on a motorbike, there are choices for you as well.
 Read on to see what sounds good to you!

 A city of 24 districts with different colors, and the downtown districts 1, 3, and 5 are those you shouldn’t pass up.
-Visit Nguyen Hue Walking Street in District 1, the newly arising go-to spot for young people in the city, and admire the western look intertwined with the eastern beauty of the buildings on both sides of the street.
-Then go to the city center to drop by French-tinted architectural feats like Notre Dame Cathedral, Central Post Office, the time-honored Ben Thanh Market.
-And just nearby these two landmarks stands the witness of history - Reunification Palace.
-A break of culture is available in District 5 with Chinatown, Chinese cuisine restaurants, and exotic local markets or hidden temples.
+Visit Nguyen Hue Walking Street in District 1, the newly rising go-to spot for young people in the city, and admire the Western look intertwined with the eastern beauty of the buildings on both sides.
+Then go to the city center to drop by French-tinted architectural feats like Notre Dame Cathedral, Central Post Office, and the time-honored Ben Thanh Market.
+Just nearby these two landmarks stands the witness of history Reunification Palace.
+A break of culture is available in District 5 with Chinatown, Chinese cuisine restaurants, and exotic local markets or

 Cu Chi Tunnels is a massive witness to the Vietnam War – a monumental and unforgettable stage in this country’s history.
-Located 65 km northwest of Ho Chi Minh City’s center (or 3.5 hours from Phu My port), this historical site is one of the most visited historical landmarks for locals, especially for pupils and students because of its educational messages.
-Definitely a worthwhile spot for those who want a break from the cityscape.
-Come here to explore the incredibility of hundred-long underground tunnels to imagine the power of Vietnamese spirits in the past wars and a glimpse of the rural area.
+Located 65 km northwest of Ho Chi Minh City’s center (or 3.5 hours from Phu My port), this historical site is one of the most visited landmarks for locals, especially pupils and students, because of its educational messages.
+It is a worthwhile spot for those who want a break from the cityscape.
+Come here to explore the incredibility of hundred-long underground tunnels to imagine the power of Vietnamese spirits in the past wars and get a glimpse of the rural area.

 Learn more about what you can discover in a Cu Chi Tunnels tour!